 Located right along the water, visitors can enjoy all the beauty of the great outdoors from the comfort of their massage table.

-What will really have you sold is the outdoor hot tub, perfect for cold winters nights where you still want to bask in the beauty of the snow-covered mountains.
+What will really have you sold is the outdoor hot tub, perfect for cold winter nights where you still want to bask in the beauty of the snow-covered mountains.

 Grouse Mountain Park is not a place to go hiking or mountain climbing, but this large urban stretch of grass is the perfect spot to relax and bring your lunch.